-For more information about the TUPPAC project, please visit UIA’s official website.
+For more information about the LINC project, please visit UIA’s official website.

-Albertslund Municipality, Gladsaxe Municipality, Nobina Denmark, IBM Denmark ApS, Technical University of Denmark, Roskilde University, LOOP CITY and Gate 21.
+Albertslund Municipality, Gladsaxe Municipality, Nobina Denmark, IBM Denmark ApS, Technical University of Denmark, Roskilde University and Gate 21.

 The project’s budget is 31,4 million DKK, of which the EU program Urban Innovative Actions (UIA) is supporting the project with 25 million DKK.

 March 2018 – February 2021.

 Formerly named TUPPAC – Transforming Urban Planning Providing Autonomous Collective Mobility